bellhyve/zelta/README.md

   - zroot: backups/my_zroot_backup
 ```

-Run `zelta`.
+Run `zelta policy`.
 It will perform the backup operation and report some details if it succeeds, or an "⊜" symbol if it finds nothing to replication.
-Now we extend our policy with options and more volumes.
+Now we extend our policy with options and more datasets.

 On your backup servers, create a backup user and give it access to replicate to your backup target (`zfs allow -u backup receive,mount,create backups`).
 Note that the backup user will not be able to receive any property it doesn't have permission to.
 Missing some permissions doesn't prevent a successful backup of data, but if you'd like to back up a default FreeBSD system with all properties, set these additional permissions: `canmount,mountpoint,setuid,exec,atime,compression`.

-On your source servers (the servers with volumes you would like to back up) also create a backup user, and grant it access to send snapshots from your source volumes (or a parent volume above your backup source volume), e.g., `zfs allow -u backup send,snapshot,hold pool/stuff`.
+On your source servers (the servers with datasets you would like to back up) also create a backup user, and grant it access to send snapshots from your source dataset (or a parent dataset above your backup source dataset), e.g., `zfs allow -u backup send,snapshot,hold pool/stuff`.

 Use SSH (key-based authentication)[https://docs.freebsd.org/en/books/handbook/security/#security-ssh-keygen] between your backup server and source servers.
 Make sure you can ssh from the machine you're running Zelta on to the others.